guiferviz/cheesebytes/notes/Cheese Bytes/Cave/My Own Logic Circuit Simulator.md

 In the simulator, the most basic concept is the **signal**.
 A signal is a logical entity that carries information; it can have a width of **1 bit** (simple on/off, 0 or 1) or **multiple bits**.
-This means that what traditional hardware terminology calls a _bus_ (a set of parallel wires) is, in our simulator, simply a multi-bit signal.
+This is that what traditional hardware terminology calls a _bus_ (a set of parallel wires).
+In our simulator, simply a multi-bit signal.

 ## Practical Notes